Tuesday, November 11, 2025

 And you could kind of see that on Ann's face.
 She had fucked up and she knew it.
 Ann Richards didn't say anything, she was too smart for that, too experienced especially after four years in the Mansion up the street and even longer in the Courthouse, across the street from the Mansion.
 She certainly wasn't going to say anything to someone who was not in her inner circle.
 She kept her mouth closed but her features were harder to control.

 Nothing was said but nothing needed to be said, it was all written on her face.
 You might think she was ill but the cancer hadn’t been diagnosed yet.
 This was something different, regret.
-It’s kind of like illness but the symptoms can be harder to diagnose or might mimic other conditions.
+It’s kind of like illness but the symptoms can be harder to diagnose or mimic other conditions.
 Not being a psychologist or anything, not like my Chilean friend who called W a Nazi.
 My bet was that Ann felt responsible.
 She felt guilty for unleashing George W. Bush on an unsuspecting world.
 W’s political career was one baby that needed to be strangled in the crib.
 Ann Richards was the last person with the motive and the means to do it.
 She made the error that is unforgivable in this town.
-She ran a bad campaign.
+She ran a poor campaign.

 She was living around the corner in some condos.
 Whose other V.I.P. resident was one of President Johnson's daughters, Lynda Bird or Luci Bird, whichever one lives here in town.